Microsoft Corp. v. United States: Second Circuit opinion

 Microsoft then appealed to the Second Circuit.
-Several United States-based technology, publishers, and individuals submitted amicus briefs supporting Microsoft's position.
+Several United States–based technology companies, publishers, and individuals submitted amicus briefs supporting Microsoft's position.
 The Irish government also filed a brief in support of neither party.
 The Irish government considered that the U.S. government's action violated both the European Union's Data Protection Directive and Ireland's own data privacy laws, and maintained the emails should be disclosed only on request to the Irish government pursuant to the long-standing mutual legal assistance treaty (MLAT) between the U.S. and Ireland formed in 2001; the government offered to consider such a request in an expedited manner for this case.
-Jan Philipp Albrecht of the European Parliament filed an amicus brief in support of Microsoft, stating that should the court grant execution of the warrant, it could "extend the scope of this anxiety to a sizable majority of the data held in the world’s data centers outside the U.S.".
+Jan Philipp Albrecht of the European Parliament filed an amicus brief in support of Microsoft, stating that should the court grant execution of the warrant, it could "extend the scope of this anxiety to a sizable majority of the data held in the world's data centers outside the U.S.".

 In the appeal to the Second Circuit, the three-judge panel unanimously overturned the lower court's ruling in July 2016, and invalided the government's warrant.
 The panel primarily focused on the extraterritoriality of the SCA, using a two-pronged test.
 Circuit Judge Susan L. Carney wrote the opinion of Court with District Court Judge Victor A. Bolden.
 Circuit Judge Gerard E. Lynch wrote a concurring opinion.
 The court relied heavily on the United States Supreme Court's 2010 ruling in Morrison v.
 National Australia Bank that the "longstanding principle of American law that legislation of Congress, unless a contrary intent appears, is meant to apply only within the territorial jurisdiction of the United States" applies in all cases.
 The Second Circuit found no mention of extraterritorial application in the SCA nor in its legislative history.
 The court said the SCA's use of the term "warrant", as a term-of-art, suggested a specific territory.
 It also concluded that the primary focus of the SCA was protecting the privacy of users of electronic services.